journal-club/wiki-data/campus/audi/movies.md

 # Footnotes
 <sup>1</sup> The movie that was planned to be screened was *Sonu Ke Titu Ki Sweety*, which was informed in an email on 16th March.
 However, on March 17th, the movie was changed to *Tiger Zinda Hai*, citing "unforseen circumstances".
 The original movie was later screened on April 28th, 2018.
+<sup>2</sup> One of the only Telugu movies screened in the auditorium.
+The movie, however, was not free.
+The ticket cost was Rs.
+50.